 Sriram, yours was a refreshing piece to tell the Uber side of the story.
 But I feel it misses the forest for the trees.
 I sympathise with Uber that they have been made a scapegoat for a systematic failure in India for Women safety, especially in New Delhi.
 But that doesn’t exonerate Uber from their failure.

 Uber is not doing this as a “free” service.
 They are charging me (the user) $$$ to deliver me a ride and that ride has to be safe.
 That’s part of the social and legal contract when I start using their app and get into their cabs.
 Period.

 If verification systems in India are not functional (which I agree are far from perfect) then Uber had to invent its own.
 Many international firms are doing that across industries for various functions.
-If we give benefit of doubt in this to Uber, then McDonald’s (or Saravana Bhavan) can serve a poisoned meat and say India’s food control are patchy, so we are helpless.
-Similarly Facebook can do nothing for child pornography and say India’s law on that are weak or non-existent.
+If we give the benefit of the doubt in this to Uber, then McDonald’s (or Saravana Bhavan) can serve poisoned meat and say India’s food control is patchy, so we are helpless.
+Similarly, Facebook can do nothing for child pornography and say India’s law on that is weak or non-existent.